FishiaT/arcmodwiki/docs/private-server.md

 #### Manual patching (Advanced)
 !!! note "Before starting"
     This section requires basic knowledge of disassembling as well as Googling.
-You will also need a disassembler with support for ELF/Mach-O arm64 executables and pseudo-code decompilation for this section (e.g. IDA Pro, Ghidra, etc..)
-IDA Pro is used for this guide.
+You will also need a disassembler with support for ELF/Mach-O arm64 executables and pseudo-code decompilation for this section.
+IDA Pro is used here.

 !!! tip "About NOP"
     `1F 20 03 D5` is the hex equivalent of ARM64 `nop` instruction.
 Overwrite a hex address with it when you want to remove a specific instruction call.